-OIG also evaluates processes that are high risk and problem-prone-Moderate Sedation, CNH Oversight, and Management of Disruptive/Violent Behavior-and follows up on recommendations from the previous Combined Assessment Program and Community Based Outpatient Clinic and PC Clinic Reviews.
+OIG also evaluates processes that are high risk and problem-prone-Moderate Sedation, CNH Oversight, and Management of Disruptive/Violent Behavior-and follows up on recommendations from previous CAP and Community Based Outpatient Clinic and PC Clinic reviews.
 Additionally, OIG provides crime awareness briefings to increase employee understanding of the potential for program fraud and the requirement to refer suspected criminal activity to OIG.